Great blue heron: Diet

-As large wading birds, great blue herons are capable of feeding in deeper waters, thus are able to harvest from niche areas not open to most other heron species.
+As large wading birds, great blue herons are capable of feeding in deeper waters, and thus are able to harvest from niche areas not open to most other heron species.
 Typically, the great blue heron feeds in shallow waters, usually less than 50 cm deep, or at the water's edge during both the night and the day, but especially around dawn and dusk.
 The most commonly employed hunting technique of the species is wading slowly with its long legs through shallow water and quickly spearing fish or frogs with its long, sharp bill.
 Although usually ponderous in movements, the great blue heron is adaptable in its fishing methods.
 Feeding behaviors variably have consisted of standing in one place, probing, pecking, walking at slow speeds, moving quickly, flying short distances and alighting, hovering over the water and picking up prey, diving headfirst into the water, alighting on water feet-first, jumping from perches feet-first, and swimming or floating on the surface of the water.